Ryan Richards

-Jeffrey Ryan Richards (born July 22 1995) is an American college student at Texas State University.
-He is currently studying Male Anatomy.
+Ryan Earl Richards (born 24 April 1991) is a British-Jamaican basketball player who last played for the Terrafirma Dyip of the Philippine Basketball Association (PBA).
+He began playing in England and has played for short spells for numerous teams in several countries.
+He was drafted by the San Antonio Spurs with the 49th overall pick in the 2010 NBA draft, but never played a regular season game for the team.

 Junior career

 In 2005–06, Richards played for the Medway Park Crusaders, making regular appearances with the senior team aged only 14, in the English Basketball League's third division.
 He averaged four points and four rebounds per game and helped the Crusaders finish runner-up in the 2006 National Shield.
 He also competed for England at the 2006 U16 European Championship (Division B) as an U15 player.
 Furthermore, he finished second on the team in scoring (9.7 ppg) and third in rebounding (5.6 rpg).

 In 2006–07, Richards played for Gran Canaria's U16 cadet team at the Spanish Academy level.
 He also competed for its U18 junior squad.
 He posted a 33-point performance in leading his club to a championship.
 In April 2007, he played for the World Select team at the Nike Hoop Summit at just 15 years old, going 0-2 from the field in three minutes.
 He later represented England at the 2007 U16 European Championship (Division B), where he averaged 18.6 points and 11.6 rebounds over seven appearances in helping his squad to a fourth-place finish.

 In 2007–08, Richards played for C.B.
 Agüimes of the Junior League of Canaria.
 He also played in three games for Real Madrid's junior team at the Nike Junior International Tournament, averaging 15.3 points and 6.7 rebounds in 22.4 minutes.